Our Derwent House Decor . . . Who’s who and where to find it

 Cape Town artist, Sue Jowell, produces individually handcrafted mirrors, wall art, key racks and custom-made functional crafts.
 Her themes are African in design, influenced by the art and craft of Tuareg from northern Africa and the Ndabele further south.
 She works and sells from her studio at her home in the leafy suburb of Clovelly, near Fish Hoek on the way to or from the Cape Peninsula.
 Sue welcomes visits to her studio by appointment and is happy to take on commissions, subject to availability.

 Telephone: 083 770 1943

 Metamorphosis -- Recycled township collages

-Contact Metamorphosis above for commissions or to order (email@example.com) – Made in SA at the V&A Waterfront also stocks a few pieces.
+Contact Metamorphosis above for commissions or to order (firstname.lastname@example.org) – or check out our Boutique vitrine at reception where we have a small selection of pieces.

 Lumela Afrika (Lumela meaning hello in the Sotho language) is a job creation project focusing on the employment of single mothers but also men from the local townships of Sharpeville, Sebokeng and Orange Farm.
 The Lumela range consists of both functional and decorative items – these are the tin mugs in your room.

 They produce a diverse range of products – most of which are hand crafted and painted, making each product unique in its own right.
 Lumela, however is not just about bright, fun products - it is essentially about empowerment and upliftment.
 Their mission is to continue to positively change the lives of our local men, women and children, through sustainable employment as well as ongoing support to more children’s homes.
 All paints used are SABS approved, non-toxic and lead free.

 You will find selected products at souvenir and handicraft shops around Cape Town—the Biscuit Mill has two shops selling their products, but for a larger range and/or specific designs, contact them directly.